openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/inferiorCerebellarPeduncle
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Inferior cerebellar peduncle' is a cerebellar peduncle and white matter of medulla oblongata.
+   :definition: Is a cerebellar peduncle and white matter of medulla oblongata. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002163)]
    :description: Regional part of medullary white matter (according to Neuronames) primarily found at the level of the open medulla, consisting of a large bundle of fibers projecting to and projecting from the cerebellum.
-The icp is continuous with the dorsal spinocerebellar tract and also contains a large number of fibers originating in the inferior olivary complex (MM).
+The icp is continuous with the dorsal spinocerebellar tract and also contains a large number of fibers originating in the inferior olivary complex (MM). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002163)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0105435
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002163#inferior-cerebellar-peduncle-1
    :name: inferior cerebellar peduncle